Who is Jesus Christ?

 Jesus is the prophesied Messiah, the Savior

-Many Old Testament prophecies spoke of the coming of the Savior [Saviour, Redeemer].
-In his account of Christ's birth, Matthew often details how these prophecies about the Messiah found their fulfillment in the life and ministry of the Son of God, who at His incarnation was miraculously conceived of the Holy Spirit in a virgin named Mary and called Jesus became, which means savior.
-"All this took place to fulfill what the Lord spoke through the prophet (Matthew 1,22).
+Many Old Testament prophecies spoke of the coming of the Savior [Redeemer].
+In his account of the birth of Christ, Matthew frequently recounts in detail how these prophecies about the Messiah were fulfilled in the life and ministry of the Son of God, who, at his incarnation, was miraculously conceived by the Holy Spirit in a virgin named Mary and named Jesus, which means Savior.
+“All this took place to fulfill what the Lord had spoken through the prophet.”
+(Mt 1,22).

 Jesus returns in compassion and judgment